 or let us say; "reading," is more than recognizing and saying the words on a page or screen.
 What we do when we read is complex; we apply knowledge of sounds, letters, grammar, content, disciplinary practices, and much more.
 College readers also consider who texts are written for, when the texts were written, and the purpose of specific texts.
 To explore these considerations we offer one to one consultations, focused reading workshops, and vetted resources and strategies on our webpage.

 Reading Support services can assist students from most subject areas--we encourage reading support in foreign language courses be directed to language tutors and/or instructors.
 The goal for reading support is to unpack reading practices essential to reading for understanding.
-If you would like to make an appointment with our professional staff member, please use the form below under "Reading: Resources & Strategies."
+If you would like to make an appointment with our professional staff member, please see our appointment system, Accudemia, or use the form below under "Reading: Resources & Strategies."

-The following Workshops are scheduled for Fall 2020.
+The following Workshops are scheduled for Winter 2021.
 They will be held via Zoom.
 Please register through Accudemia to receive the Zoom meeting link.